-- Fear of Harm (FOH) is a syndrome of behaviors and symptoms which associate with a heritable trait called fear-of-harm.
-The trait is one of obsessive fear that harm will come to self/others.
+- Fear of Harm (FOH) is a “syndrome” or collection of behaviors and symptoms which occur along with a trait called fear-of-harm.
+The trait, which is heritable, is one of obsessive fear that harm will come to self and/or others.

 - Click here to see a list of those behaviors and symptoms.

-- Children with FOH have an extremely high perception of threat.
+- Children with FOH have an unusually high perception of threat.
 The threat can be real, imagined or psychotic.

-- They typically react negatively to perceived threat: confrontation, blaming, bullying, retaliatory threats, attacking, raging.
-Sometimes the aggression is turned inward on him or herself.
+- Children with FOH typically react negatively when they feel threatened.
+This can be expressed as confrontation, defiance, blame, bullying, retaliatory threats, attacks, and even rage.
+Sometimes the child turns the aggression inward on him or herself.

 - Children with FOH have extremely high levels of anxiety.

 - A long term consequence of FOH is the development of maladaptive behaviors.

 - Improper body temperature regulation is a prominent feature of FOH.
 Children are most often too hot and very tolerant of cold.

 - Disturbances of sleep are often severe.
 Children have difficulty falling asleep, staying asleep, and waking up.
 Sleep is often plagued with terrible night mares/night terrors.